 There are three main steps to starting an LLC in Massachusetts.
 These include:

 1. Making sure the LLC name is available

 There are a few more details to learn about, so be sure to check out how to start an LLC in Massachusetts.

 How much does it cost to start an LLC in Massachusetts?

-The cost to start an LLC in Massachusetts is $500 to file the Certificate of Organization with the Massachusetts Secretary of the Commonwealth, which forms an LLC in Massachusetts is $500.
+The filing fee to submit the Certificate of Organization with the Massachusetts Secretary of the Commonwealth, which forms an LLC in Massachusetts is $500.

 What licenses do I need to start a business in Massachusetts?

 There isn’t a general business license required by the state, however, there are potentially several different licenses and permits a business will need to obtain before starting.

 Related: What business licenses and permits are needed in Massachusetts?